fiberseq/fiberseq.github.io/src/fire/run.md

 The FIRE pipeline is a Snakemake workflow for calling Fiber-seq Inferred Regulatory Elements (FIREs) on single molecules and peak calling with Fiber-seq.

+This pipeline generates peak-calls and trackHubs for a **whole genome** Fiber-seq dataset.
+If instead you are interested only in adding FIRE elements to you BAM file refer to [ft fire](../fibertools/creating/fire.md#i-just-need-the-fire-elements)

 ## Install

 Please start by installing [pixi](https://pixi.sh/latest/) which handles the environment of the FIRE workflow.